 Learning pathways

-In 2021, the Academy team began developing learning pathways for certain job groups at the Ministry of Foreign Affairs.
+In 2021, the Academy team began developing learning pathways for certain job groups at BZ.
 A learning pathway is like a guide to all logical and relevant learning activities that are appropriate for a particular job group.
-This means that the learning pathway for your job group clearly shows all the Academy's learning activities that you can use for your position.
+The learning pathway for your job group clearly shows all the Academy’s learning activities that may be relevant to your role.

 Image: academy